-- 105. Where a reference or application is made to the High Court under this Part relating to the licensing of reprographic copying of published literary, dramatic, musical or artistic works, or the typographical arrangement of published editions, the Court shall have regard to - (a) the extent to which published editions of the works in question are otherwise available; - (b) the proportion of the work to be copied; and - (c) the nature of the use to which the copies are likely to be put.
+- (a) the extent to which published editions of the works in question are otherwise available; - (b) the proportion of the work to be copied; and - (c) the nature of the use to which the copies are likely to be put. - 103. -(1) This section applies to references or applications under this Part relating to licences for the recording by or on behalf of educational establishments of broadcasts or cable programs which include copyright works, or the making of copies of such recordings, for educational purposes.